Yuuki Kaida – Sashimi Poker Net Worth, Age & Career Earnings

 | May 2026 | 5-session loss streak; total tracked net: +$42,525 across 868 hours |

-Biggest Hands and Career Highlights
+Biggest Streamed Poker Hands and Stats

 Her most famous hand came during HCL Episode 444.
 Dentist Dave posted a $1,000 straddle.
 The pot built steadily.
 Sashimi held pocket tens and flopped a set.
 She got all the money in and won a $193,600 pot.
 At that point in the session, her cumulative winnings hit $226,400.
 A significant portion came back in later sessions